BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 One Package shipment can submit up to 4 jobs, depending on the transmission tool used.
 If you are shipping to and from multiple sites, it becomes difficult to track the site names and packages to the job outputs.

 There are many parts to the package shipping process.
-It can be confusing to know where to insert new code you want to include.
+It can be confusing to know where to insert the new code you want to include.

-PObjects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons).
-Package shipping objects from Endevor's CSIQOPTN libary use a syntax that is unique to package shipping.
+Objects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons), whereas objects from Endevor's CSIQOPTN libary use a syntax that is unique to package shipping.

-Items in this folder are intended to help with these challenges, and to complement the material found in [Shipping and Post Ship Scripts demysfied](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie).
+Items in this folder may help with these challenges, and to complement the material found in [Shipping and Post Ship Scripts demysfied](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie).
 Included are:

  - Items to comment your package shipping jobs - a first step in keeping track of package shipping objects
  - Miscellaneous tips and techniques